DanielEven/odysseyhpc/README.md

 2. Benchmark performance with [perf](docs/perf.md).
 3. Modify the program so it can run on multiple cores using `multiprocess` module.
 See [multiprocess.md](docs/multiprocess.md).
 You should now run it with the `--multi` flag.
 First implement without client/server support.
 4. Optimize and continue benchmarking.
-5. Implement a distributed version - primary that splits the work between multiple secondary machines that do the processing.
-Before you rush into coding, design the solution.
-How is data passed?
-How many workers can you run?
-How are you going to test it?
+5. Implement a distributed version: a master machine that splits the work between multiple worker machines that do the processing.

 ## Input Files